 Over the past ten months, the drop in oil prices has led to more than 1,000 rigs to be laid down, resulting in an estimated 200,000 lay-offs.
 Much of this pain was unnecessary.
-The export ban denies U.S. oil producers the higher price at which globally traded crude is priced.
+The export ban denies U.S. oil producers the higher price at which crude is globally traded.
 If domestic producers could export and negotiate that higher global price, a significant number of potential U.S. wells that are now uneconomic would get spudded, putting thousands back to work.